Skip to main content

 Make sure you have installed Desktop Modeler before continuing.

-To deploy diagrams from Desktop Modeler, the following configuration is required:
+To deploy diagrams from Desktop Modeler, use the following configuration:

-A success notification displays when complete.
+A success notification will display when complete.
 Start a new process instance to view your running process in Operate.

-- Place the Connector's .jar file in the
+1. Place the connector’s .jar file in the /custom_connectors folder within the /c8run directory.

-Once configured correctly, your Connectors are available for use in Modeler.
+Once configured, your connectors are available for use in Modeler.

 Use Camunda APIs

-All served Camunda APIs are by default unprotected in Camunda 8 Run, and can be accessed without any authentication credentials or token provided.
+All APIs are unprotected by default in Camunda 8 Run and can be accessed without credentials or tokens.

 Enable authentication and authorization